thradams/cake/ownership.md

 But pointers have the additional advantage of having a natural zero semantics.
 What is the empty value for handle for instance?

+Obs:
+owner pointer to function should be error.

 ### Initialization and assignment
 #### Owner = Owner